- Fundamental Review of the Trading Book (FRTB)

 Fundamental Review of the Trading Book (FRTB)

-Our new Refinitiv Trade Discovery solution supports our customers with the Risk Factor Eligibility Test (RFET), and we are currently conducting an early access program.
-Participation will provide you with evidence of "real" observations across a range of asset classes from which you can commence your RFET testing.
+Our Refinitiv Trade Discovery solution supports our customers with the Risk Factor Eligibility Test (RFET) and provides you with evidence of "real" observations across a range of asset classes

 Our take on FRTB in 60 seconds

-Fundamental Review of the Trading Book (FRTB) addresses the shortcomings of the current (Basel 2.5) market risk framework, with the objective of making the financial system more robust whilst not unduly inhibiting the efficiency of the market.
+Fundamental Review of the Trading Book (FRTB) addresses the shortcomings of the current (Basel 2.5) market risk framework.
+The objective being to make the financial system more robust whilst not unduly inhibiting the efficiency of the market.

 The regulation introduces a wide range of changes, including: